 8 Of the Best Job Hunting Tips For Your Career Change

 Finding and even landing a career that you love can too often seem like a difficult feat.
 When it comes to searching for the right job, it can be hard to know where to start.
-Here’s our top 8 Tips for finding a job.
+Here are our top 8 tips for finding a job.

 There is an abundance of information out there when it comes to job hunting tips and how to land your dream job, but there’s only so many times you can hear the phrase ‘leverage your network’ and still feel like you’re getting nowhere.
 When we are unsure what career path to choose, we’re often told to ‘pursue our passions’ but that can be easier said than done.

 It’s important to know what you want, but it’s also key to understand what you’re capable of and what is realistic.
 Want to be the CEO?
 That’s fantastic, but everyone has to start somewhere, and there’s often more than one pathway to your dream job, so consider all angles and be open to the possibilities.
 No matter how unachievable the goal might seem, the steps you take to get there is what’s most important.

 It’s crucial to have passions and know what they are, but passion can not be the only thing you consider when choosing a career.
 You also need to take into account your skill set.
 Are you the creative type, good with children or can you speak Spanish?
 Often people don’t follow their passions, but apply for jobs they’re skilled at.
 This can often be the key to contentment in your job.
 If you’re good at something, you’re rewarded for it and praise tends to lead to satisfaction.
 Consider what skills you might possess and the best careers that need this type of talent.

 Don’t give up on what you’re passionate about, but don’t disregard what you excel at either.